sishirsubedi/sishirsubedi.github.io/_projects/1_project.md

 - **Foundation networks**: Neural networks with attention layers, as above, do not generalize across datasets.
 To learn a robust and generalizable network, we make two important changes: First, we assign an identity to each gene and learn identity-specific embeddings in addition to expression embedding.
 Second, we also assign an identity to each cell, including its cell type and disease state, and include its embedding in the training.
 Such a model would be "foundational" in nature, and learned parameters can be applied across different biological experiments.

-The following table provies summary of different data embedding techniques used in single-cell data analysis.
+The following table provides summary of different data embedding techniques used in single-cell data analysis.

 <div class="row">
         {% include figure.liquid loading="eager" path="assets/img/proj2_overview.png" title="example image" class="img-fluid rounded z-depth-1" %}